 Once you have taken up the Happy Hour offer you can sit back and relax, either inside on one of the comfy chairs or in the restaurant area.
-We personally tend to opt to sit outside (if we time it right, as it can get really busy) and take advantage of the table service whilst people watching on the adjacent Bussell Highway.
-The outdoor area is warm and sheltered, with candles lit on each table.
-You basically have no excuse but to remain seated for at least the hour and take up the cheap drinks offers.
-Plus, you can also choose from a range of small plates at $10 within the hour, giving you even less excuses to leave.
+We tend to opt to sit outside (if we time it right, as it can get really busy) to be able to people watch.

 Number 2 – Elkamo

-Also from 5pm – 6pm is Elkamo, another establishment whose exterior gives off that minimal vibe.
-You get a distinctly nordic interior inside, complete with a cool dropped open fireplace and huge Main Street fronted windows.
+Also from 5 pm – 6 pm is Elkamo, another establishment whose exterior gives off that minimal vibe.
+You get a distinctly nordic interior vibe, complete with a cool dropped open fireplace and huge Main Street fronted windows.

 Number 1 – Swings Taphouse & Kitchen

-Another at 5pm – 6pm is our winner, Swings Taphouse.
-This is the bar and kitchen of the popular winery Swings & Roundabouts on Caves Road, providing an extensive range of beers and wines from the impressive looking bar – and not forgetting the best pizzas in the region!
+Another at 5 pm – 6 pm is our winner, Swings Taphouse.
+This is the bar and kitchen of the popular winery Swings & Roundabouts on Caves Road.
+It provides an extensive range of beers and wines from the impressive-looking bar – and not forgetting the best pizzas in the region!